 Incomplete or unsustained pubertal development is common, most often as isolated premature thelarche or adrenarche.
 Girls with premature thelarche typically display breast development during the first 2 years of life, but this change is not accompanied by pubertal hormone levels, menarche, advanced bone age on x-ray, androgen effects, or growth acceleration.
 Isolated premature adrenarche is likewise not associated with progressive pubertal development.

 Children with premature adrenarche may have signs of adrenal androgen production (eg, pubic hair, acne, body odor) that progress slowly without acceleration of linear growth.
 Premature adrenarche may be associated with later development of polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is a clinical syndrome typically characterized by anovulation or oligo-ovulation, signs of androgen excess (eg, hirsutism, acne), and multiple ovarian cysts in the... read more in adolescence.

 Etiology of Precocious Puberty

 GnRH-dependent precocious puberty

 Overall, affected boys are more likely (up to 60%) to have an identifiable underlying lesion.
 Such lesions include intracranial tumors Overview of Intracranial Tumors Intracranial tumors may involve the brain or other structures (eg, cranial nerves, meninges).
 The tumors usually develop during early or middle adulthood but may develop at any age; they are... read more , especially of the hypothalamus or pineal gland region, including hamartomas, gliomas Gliomas Gliomas are primary tumors that originate in brain parenchyma.
 Symptoms are diverse and vary by location, manifesting as focal neurologic deficits, encephalopathy, or seizures.
 Diagnosis is... read more , germinomas, and adenomas.
-Neurofibromatosis Neurofibromatosis Neurofibromatosis refers to several related disorders that have overlapping clinical manifestations but that are now understood to have distinct genetic causes.
+Neurofibromatosis Neurofibromatosis Neurofibromatosis refers to several related genetic disorders that have overlapping clinical manifestations.
 It causes various types of benign or malignant tumors that involve central or peripheral... read more and a few other rare disorders have also been linked to precocious puberty.
 Central precocious puberty can also arise from iatrogenic causes (eg, surgery, radiation, or chemotherapy for cancer).
 A family history of GnRH-dependent precocious puberty is another risk factor.
 Mutations have been identified in several genes to date, but testing remains in its infancy.